appearin/policy/privacy-policy.md

 1. Account information, room information will be retained until you decide to delete your account or delete a room in Whereby.
-2. Information about you used for product & marketing communication will be retained until you withdraw your consent or opt-out, depending on if the processing is based on consent or our legitimate interest.
+2. Information about you used for product & marketing communication will be retained until you opt-out or withdraw your opt-in.
 You can change permissions through [Privacy settings](https://whereby.com/user/privacy).
 3. The period of retention of usage information will be determined